pladopoulos/etymologyneering/README.md

 2. Return to the **cluster diagram**.
 3. Reconnect each word’s meaning to its **root** and **prefix–stem interplay**.

-Etymologyneering helps you *see how words are engineered* — understanding the **mechanics of meaning**.
+Etymologyneering helps you see how words are engineered or in other words understand the **mechanics of words' meanings**.

 ---